Musical Enchantment in Venezuela

 In Venezuela’s El Sistema, music is both a means of government control and a form of emancipation for youth musicians

 El Sistema is a nationwide, state-funded music education program in Venezuela.
 Founded in 1975 by economist and musician José Antonio Abreu, the institution has weathered seven jolting changes in government.
-Hugo Chávez and, after his death, the incumbent president Nicolás Maduro enthusiastically included the institution into the political agenda of the socialist project and captured the affective power of music for their own aims.
-Fueled by the oil boom in the 2000s, El Sistema grew over the years to encompass 1,210 orchestras for children and youth in Venezuela, reached almost 1 million people out of the 30 million in the country, and served as a model in more than 35 countries around the world.
+Hugo Chávez and, after his death, president Nicolás Maduro enthusiastically included the institution into the political agenda of the socialist project and captured the affective power of music for their own aims.
+Fueled by the oil boom in the 2000s, El Sistema grew over the years to encompass 1,210 orchestras for children and young people in Venezuela, reached almost 1 million people out of the 30 million in the country, and served as a model in more than 35 countries around the world.

 You May Also Be Interested In